shrbarra/Getting-and-Cleaning-Data-Course-Project/README.md

 including mean and standard deviation transformations.
 Then, it assigns descriptive labels to all columns andsaves the file as tidy_data.txt into the current directory.

-## The run.analysys.R runs as the following:
+## The run.analysis.R runs as the following:
 Presumes that the dataset is located in the current WD so it sets the WD as "./UCI HAR Dataset".

 1) Imports the Labels for Activity and Features.